haoyangli16/haoyangli16.github.io/index.md

 and Engineering](https://cse.ucsd.edu/) at [UC San Diego](https://ucsd.edu/), where I am advised by [Prof. Hao Su](https://cseweb.ucsd.edu/~haosu/).
 I obtained my bachelor's degree in Intelligent Manufacturing from [Tongji University](https://en.tongji.edu.cn/p/#/).
-I also had the opportunity to help with robot development and embodied AI research at startup [Hillbot](https://www.hillbot.ai/).
+I also had the opportunity to help with robot development and embodied AI research at startup [Hillbot](https://www.hillbot.ai/) as the 1st Intern.
 <!--
 —an interdisciplinary major combining mechanics and computer science-from [Tongji University](https://en.tongji.edu.cn/p/#/).
 I have also had